sorijoo/sori_demo/menu/about.md

 ---

 I am interested in service planning, UX analysis, Data Analysis, HCI related fields. <span style="color:gray">*But, open to every other things.*</span>

+Now, I'm studying Data Analysis with python & sql.
+Check out my mini-projects and TIL in [Velog](https://velog.io/@sorij95)!

 My hobbies are reading, writing, traveling and meeting new people.
 Check out my reading blog if you are interested!